devJSQ/podcast-player-project/README.md

 Using fundamental data structures and algorithms, solve real-world problems with a stack.

 ### Problem
-A software development company wants to build a `PodcastPlayer` system to keep track of the user's playback history.
-The system allows to perform various operations such as **add()**, **play()** , **go_back()**, **printList()**.

-> Each podcast has a name, channel, speaker, guests, and duration.
+A software development company plans to develop a podcast player system that allows users to listen to podcasts and manage playlists.
+Your task is to implement a playlist tracking feature, enabling the user to keep track of their podcast playlist and navigate through it by playing new episodes or going back to previous ones.

 ### Implementation
 - Create a `playbackHistory` stack that can accommodate 10 podcasts.
+Each podcast should include a name, channel, speaker, guests, and duration.
-- Write a function `add()` to add a new podcast to the playbackHistory list and print a message indicating the addition.
+- Write a function `add()` to add a new podcast to the `playbackHistory` list and print a message indicating the addition.
-- Write a function `play()` to retrieve the last added podcast from the list and print a message indicating that the podcast is being played.
-If the playbackHistory list is not empty.
+- Write a function `play()` to retrieve the current playing podcast info and print a message indicating that the podcast is being played.
+If the `playbackHistory` list is not empty.
-- Write a function `go_back()`  to play the previous podcast in the playback history if the playbackHistory list is not empty or it contains only one podcast.
-Otherwise, print a message indicating that it's not possible to go back.
+- Write a function `previous()`  to play the previous podcast in the playback history if the `playbackHistory` list is not empty, or it contains only one podcast.
+Otherwise, print a message indicating that going back is impossible.
-- Write a function `printList()` to print all podcast names in the playbackHistory.
+- Write a function `printALL()` to print all podcast names in the `playbackHistory`.
 - In the main method:
   - Add 10 podcasts to the playback history.
   - Print the initial playback history.